CrossRef/event-data-user-guide/event-data-manual.md

 Publisher sites are reorganized from time to time, and there may be a delay in updating the Crossref metadata.
 This means that DOI links can break and it can be impossible to find the Landing Page for a period of time.

 In other cases, Publisher sites implement checks which prevent automated access, such as requiring cookies and performing redirects using JavaScript.
-For example, trying to resolve the the anonymyzed DOI `10.XXX/YYY.06.008` without cookies enabled produces:
+For example, trying to resolve the anonymyzed DOI `10.XXX/YYY.06.008` without cookies enabled produces:

 | URL | Comment |
 |-----|---------|